justLV/onju-voice-maubot/README.md

-# 🤖 Maubot plugin for Onju Home 🍐🏡
+# 🤖 Maubot plugin for Onju Voice 🍐🔊
-This is a maubot plugin for exposing new messages from Beeper on a local server, to be used with the demo code [here](https://github.com/justLV/onju-home).
+This is a maubot plugin for exposing new messages from Beeper on a local server, to be used with the demo code [here](https://github.com/justLV/onju-voice).

 I've included everything that one should need to get a standalone Maubot plugin running with E2E encyption in this repo, assuming one has Beeper access, hopefully saving some of the typical pains.